Artefact2/libxm/README.md

   Big-endian compatible (tested on s390x).

 * Reasonable accuracy compared to Fasttracker 2.
 Deviations from FT2 playback, that aren't obviously bugs in FT2, are also libxm bugs.
+If you have a module that plays incorrectly, please test it in FT2/FT2clone and open an issue!

 * Can load most XM/MOD files, however playback accuracy of non-XM is best-effort.